coryalder/vhs-tool-auth/README.md

 # Deployment

 - This is deployed on a proxmox lxc container on premise at VHS.
+- It needs a `config.json` file in the root directory, see `src/config.ts` for the schema
 - It's kept running by pm2
 - It's updated periodically by polling this repo using the `poll.sh` script
-- Polling is managed by a crontab entry
+- Update polling is managed by a crontab entry

 ## Re-creating the deployment container: